ternandsparrow/wild-orchid-watch-pwa/tests/human-testing.md

 - be sure to provide values for all inputs
 - *expected*: once uploaded, confirm all the fields have the values you provided

+## Offline
+- disconnect your device from any network, go fully offline
+- tap the button to create a new observation
+- *expected*: the page should load to create new obs, you should *not* get an error about not being able to load project info.
+That should already be cached.
+- try to create an observation as per any of above
+- *expected*: the observation won't be uploaded, but there should be no error
+- reconnect to the network
+- *expected*: within a few minutes, the observation should be uploaded

 ---------------------------------------------------------

 # Edit